hammerheim-game/hammerheim-rules/8-scenarios.md

 The Harpies win if all of the warbands rout before the Harpies have all been taken out of action.

-If one warband remains but there are still harpies, they may continue playing to attempt to clear out the nest.
+If one warband remains but there are still harpies, they have two turns in order to attempt to clear them out.
+After that the game ends.

 ##### Experience
 There are no additional experience bonuses for this scenario.